 With level premiums, you know exactly what to expect regarding premium payments.
 This predictability can offer peace of mind, allowing you to plan your finances with confidence.
 Whether you’re paying for your policy monthly or annually, the amount remains the same, making it easier to incorporate into your overall budget.

 However, it’s essential to be aware that while the premium amount remains level, the coverage amount typically does not increase either.
 It means that as time goes on and the cost of living rises due to inflation, the coverage provided by your policy may not keep pace.
-It’s essential to consider whether the initial coverage amount meets your needs for the long term.
+It’s essential to consider whether the initial coverage amount meets your needs for the long term, especially if you require services like Worldwide funeral services in the future.

 Stepped premiums, on the other hand, follow a different trajectory.
 These premiums start lower when you first purchase the policy but increase as you age.
 As you get older, the cost of your premiums gradually rises to reflect the increased risk associated with insuring an older individual.